LinelyQwert/pygame-chess/README.md

 zip file contains executable and its assets

-not updated, got too lazy, just download py file and data file and run in same folder :oyes:
+not updated, got too lazy, just download py file and data file and run in same folder \:oyes:

+default 16:9 res